Pacrolim (Tacrolimus)

 What Is Pacrolim Used For?

-Pacrolim is prescribed to prevent your body from rejecting a transplanted organ.
-When you receive a new liver, kidney, lung, or heart, your immune system recognizes it as foreign and tries to attack it, which could make you ill again.
+Pacrolim is prescribed to prevent your body from rejecting a newly transplanted organ such as a liver, kidney, lung, or heart.

 Primary Uses